 - 1. Materials shall be stored on the property in a form or manner that will not be transferred off the property by any reasonably foreseeable natural cause or force. - 2.
 All products shall be stored in compliance with all national, State, and local codes. - 3.
-Shall be a minimum of 100 feet from an adjacent property line or located entirely within a building. - 4.
+Shall be a minimum of 100 feet from an adjacent property line. - 4.
 Petroleum and hazardous products shall be stored in an impervious spill containment area(s).